BAAI-DCAI/Dataset-Pruning/ImageNet/README.md

 ## 4. Reproduce coreset

 We supply a series of template config file in `configs` folder.
-You can choose config of models and datasets that interest you.*Remember to modify the data paths in the config file.*
+You can choose config of models and datasets that interest you. *Remember to modify the data paths in the config file.*

 For example, produce 75% coreset of ImageNet-1K on Swin-T.

 ```
 torchrun --rdzv-backend=c10d --rdzv-endpoint=localhost:0 --nnodes=1 --nproc_per_node=8 main_and_produce.py --config ./configs/swin-tiny-1k.yaml --output output-swint-produce

-python get_coreset.py --input output-swint-produce --dataset_file_list ImageNet-1K/file_list.txt --fraction 0.75 --window 10 --output ImageNet-1K/train/IN1K_75_file_list.txt
+python get_coreset.py --input output-swint-produce --dataset_file_list ImageNet-1K/file_list.txt --fraction 0.75 --window 10 --output ImageNet-1K/train/IN1K_75_file_list_own.txt
 ```